brettwold/brettwold.github.io/_posts/2017-02-26-Angular2-Http-Auth-Interceptor.md

 })
 ```

-By providing a different implementation of the Http class but sticking to the
+Providing a different implementation of the Http class means we can now use the
-same interface means we can now use the class as we normally would for HTTP calls.
+class as we normally would for HTTP calls.
+If the client application is currently
-If the client application is currently un-authorised or the token has expired
+unauthorised or the authorisation token has expired then our HttpAuthInterceptor
-our HttpAuthInterceptor implementation will take care of refreshing the token and
+implementation will take care of refreshing the token and repeating the original
-repeating the original call for us.
-So an example of calling an API URL would be
+call for us completely transparently.Therefore an example of calling an authorised
-a standard call using the normal Angular2 Http class e.g.
+API URL would simply be as standard e.g.

 ```typescript
 return this.http.get(this.api_url)